 - Siblings, whether biological, adopted, step, or foster;

 - Legal guardians and wards;

 - Those with whom the employee is related by blood or affinity whose close association with the employee is the equivalent of a family relationship.
-(This is the language from the ordinance and it does not come with any further guidance at this time; we recommend broad application of the term, e.g., boyfriend, girlfriend, aunt, best friend, third cousin).
+(This is the language from the ordinance and it does not come with any further guidance at this time; we recommend the broad application of the term, e.g., boyfriend, girlfriend, aunt, best friend, third cousin).

 When sick leave is used, it must be paid at the employee’s regular rate of pay.
-Employees need not be compensated for unused sick leave at the end employment.
-However, employees rehired within one year of termination will have any previously accrued but unused sick leave reinstated, unless it was paid out upon termination.
+Employees need not be compensated for unused sick leave at the end of employment.
+However, employees rehired within one year of termination will have any previously accrued but unused sick leave reinstated unless it was paid out upon termination.

 Employers may request reasonable advance notice if the need for leave is foreseeable, and may request notice as soon as practicable if the need for leave is not foreseeable.

 An employer may require reasonable documentation indicating that the leave was taken for a permissible purpose.
 The employer may not require that the documentation specify the nature of the employee’s or the employee’s family member’s medical condition.

 The ordinance only indicates that “reasonable documentation” may be requested; we strongly suggest not requiring a doctor’s note until the employee has exhausted all of their protected leave for the year, as this could be seen as retaliatory.
 A note from the employee, which includes their signature, indicating that they took the leave for a permissible purpose is very likely acceptable.
 If employers decide to request such documentation, they should be sure to do so consistently with all employees, regardless of circumstances or the trustworthiness of the employee.